 Our primary mission is to provide education, fund-raising and fellowship.

-Our Bylaws state: The purpose for which this corporation is organized is to promote educational and charitable activities through social interaction among people with an interest in leather, Levi’s and uniforms.
+Our By-Laws (see below) tate: The purpose for which this corporation is organized is to promote educational and charitable activities through social interaction among people with an interest in leather, Levi’s and uniforms.